 In the market town of Kalaw, Bob connected with the Rural Development Society (RDS), a local NGO.
 Persevering since 1990 in spite of political and economic challenges, RDS had built schools in several surrounding villages and had two more sites that were “school ready.”
 This meant that the village had a donated school site, a commitment for government teachers, a school committee, a school design and budget, a strong desire from parents to see their children educated and a commitment from villagers to carry-out unskilled labor to build a school.
 They just needed money to execute the vision.

 Returning to San Francisco, Bob asked his friend Andrew Lederer if he would help raise money to build a village school with RDS.
 They created Build a School in Burma (BSB) and started raising funds.
 Bob and Andrew wrote the first checks and started a campaign for donations.
 To the surprise of both, enough money to build a school was soon in-hand.

-The result of that initial effort is Nan Auw Primary School and the inspiration for the 35 and counting schools now completed in Myanmar by BSB.
+The result of that initial effort is Nan Auw Primary School and the inspiration to continue working to provide access to education to the children of Myanmar.

 To learn more about current events in Myanmar, use these links:

 To read articles and interviews with BSB, click any of the following links: